Disability Benefits Guide: What Types of Disability Benefits Do You Qualify For?

 In this article you’ll learn about the most common types of disability programs, who may qualify for benefit payments, and how much money you can expect to receive if you do qualify.

-Types of Disability Benefits Available in the United States
+What Types of Disability Benefits Exist in the United States?

 There are 5 types of disability benefits available in the U.S. for eligible applicants: